 Happy Thanksgiving from the Diekers!
 I hope your holiday was as wonderful as ours!
+So, leftovers.

 And after all that feasting, how could you ever even think of food again?

 Take a break, and use the leftovers creatively.